scelis/twine/README.md

 ### Tags

 Tags are used by Twine as a way to only work with a subset of your strings at any given point in time.
 Each string can be assigned zero or more tags which are separated by commas.
 Tags are optional, though highly recommended.
-You can get a list of all strings currently missing tags by executing the `generate-report` command.
+You can get a list of all strings currently missing tags by executing the `validate-strings-file` command.

 ### Whitespace